-Saturday, June 1.
-Location TBD - probably worcester.
+Saturday, June 2.
+Worcester, MA.
 If you are running for delegate, yes, you should be able to go to the convention.
 That's the whole point of being a delegate!
 But if you want to attend the caucus just to watch, or to vote, then no you don't need to be able to attend the convention.

 I can't make the caucus in person.
 Can I still vote or run for delegate?